Scoefield/BaseDemo/README.md

-# Redis-Py
-Python use redis
+# The base demo of python